visgl/deck.gl/docs/api-reference/extensions/mask-extension.md

 ##### `maskId` (String)

 Id of the layer that defines the mask.
 The mask layer must use the prop `operation: 'mask'`.
-If no valid mask layer with the specified is is found, masking is disabled.
+Masking is disabled if `maskId` is empty or no valid mask layer with the specified id is found.

 ##### `maskByInstance` (Boolean, optional)